Organophosphate Toxicity Medication

 Medication Summary

 The mainstays of medical therapy in organophosphate (OP) poisoning include atropine, pralidoxime (2-PAM), and benzodiazepines (eg, diazepam).
-A novel route of administration of intraosseous (bone injection gun, BIG) midazolam demonstrated rapid peak concentrations in swine compared with intravenous and intramuscular routes; the authors concluded this may play a role in quickly terminating seizures, especially in the prehospital arena.[13]
 Initial management must focus on adequate use of atropine.
 Optimizing oxygenation prior to the use of atropine is recommended to minimize the potential for dysrhythmias.

-A meta-analysis and review of the literature performed by Peter et al emphasized optimal supportive care along with discriminate use of 2-PAM, especially early in the course of treatment of moderately to severely OP poisoned patients, are the hallmarks of treatment.[16]
-More prospective data are required.
+A meta-analysis and review of the literature performed by Peter et al emphasized optimal supportive care along with discriminating use of 2-PAM, especially early in the course of treatment of moderately to severely OP poisoned patients, are the hallmarks of treatment.
+[20]

-Because large amounts of atropine may be required for patients with organophosphate poisoning, reconstitution of powdered atropine is a viable option, especially in mass-casualty settings.[17]
-Recently, Rajpal et al demonstrated the clinical safety and efficacy of sublingual atropine to healthy volunteers.
-This may offer another route of administration for the OP poisoned patient, especially in a mass-casualty scenario.[18]
+Because large amounts of atropine may be required for patients with OP poisoning, reconstitution of powdered atropine is a viable option, especially in mass-casualty settings.
+[24] Rajpal et al demonstrated the clinical safety and efficacy of sublingual atropine to healthy volunteers.
+This may offer another route of administration for the OP-poisoned patient, especially in a mass-casualty scenario.
+[25]

-In a single-center, randomized, single-blind study by Pajoumand et al found a benefit to magnesium therapy in addition to standard oxime and atropine therapy in reducing hospitalization days and mortality rate in patients with organophosphate poisoning.[20]
-The mechanisms appear to be inhibition of acetylcholine (ACh) and organophosphate antagonism.
-Larger randomized studies are needed to demonstrate magnesium efficacy in organophosphate (OP) poisoning.
+A single-center, randomized, single-blind study by Pajoumand et al found a benefit to magnesium therapy in addition to standard oxime and atropine therapy in reducing hospitalization days and mortality rate in patients with OP poisoning.
+[27] The mechanisms appear to be inhibition of acetylcholine (ACh) and OP antagonism.
+A phase II study of magnesium therapy in 50 patients with acute OP poisoning reported no adverse reactions.
+[28] Larger randomized studies are needed to demonstrate the efficacy of magnesium in this setting.

 Anticholinergic agents